WarMachine0502/write-ups-ctfs/PicoCTF/reverse-engineering.md

 }
 ```

-In the later half of the file, we can clearly deduce that the function `charAt()` is clearly used to reference the characters in the flag out of order.
-Hence we can simply assemble the flag in the correct order and pass the challenge.
+In the later half of the file, we can clearly deduce that the function `charAt()` is clearly used to reference the characters in the flag, albeit out of order.
+Hence we can simply assemble the characters of the flag in the correct order and pass the challenge.

 >> flag: picoCTF{d35cr4mbl3_tH3_cH4r4cT3r5_75092e}